wezik/microservices-test/README.md

-# My first attempt at using micro services
+# My first attempt at using microservices

 Config files are available in other repo: https://github.com/wezik/microservices-test-application-config